dotnetcore/aspnetcore-doc-cn/aspnetcore/choose-aspnet-framework.md

 msc.type: content
 ---

-# Choose between ASP.NET and ASP.NET Core
+# 选择 .NET Core 还是 .NET Framework

 No matter the web application you are creating, ASP.NET has a solution for you: from enterprise web applications targeting Windows Server, to small microservices targeting Linux containers, and everything in between.